PySanchay/sanchay/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Sanchay's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Sanchay** (/səⁿcəj/) is a collection of tools and APIs, particularly annotation interfaces, written mainly in Java.
+It can useful for purposes of Natural Language Processing, especially linguistic annotation.
+It has been used for creating syntactico-semantic treebanks many languages, in particular Indian languages.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It is an open source project hosted on GitHub <https://github.com/NLPSanchay/>`_ and, among other things, offers a *simple* and *intuitive* linguistic annotation interface.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.